 Crunches only target the superficial (outer) abdominal muscles, which isn’t necessarily the most effective way to achieve strong abs.

-If you’re looking to build well-rounded strength in your abs, core exercises like plank variations, ab bikes, leg raises and Russian twists are going to help you get there!
+If you’re looking to build well-rounded strength in your abs, core exercises like planks, ab bikes, leg raises and Russian twists are going to help you get there!

-This 20-minute ab workout will fire up your core, so find a bench or chair and give it a go!
+This 20-minute ab workout you can do at home will fire up your core, so find a bench or chair and give it a go!

 Set a timer and do each circuit for five minutes, with one minute of rest between circuits.
 Complete the circuits twice each for a 20-minute workout!